Votto's big night lifts Reds over Twins, 15-9

 Logan Morrison and Eddie Rosario homered for the Twins, on their longest skid since losing 13 in row from Aug.
 18-31, 2016.
 Max Kepler and Robbie Grossman added three hits apiece in a game that lasted exactly 4 hours.

-"With every day that passes, the test gets a little larger," said Twins manager Paul Molitor, whose pitching-starved team returned home after being swept back to back by the Rays and Yankees.
-"I don't know how many games out of this last handful we've got a couple guys down or unavailable, and then you get the short start and you start trying to count outs to get to the end.
-It's been one of those weeks."

-Tyler Duffey (0-1), one of six pitchers Minnesota used on the night, lost in relief of an ineffective starter Phil Hughes.
-Duffey came in with two out in the fourth and stranded a runner on second.
-But Cincinnati blitzed him with a six-run fifth inning to take the lead for good.
+David Hernandez (1-0) pitched 1 1/3 scoreless innings in his 2018 debut after coming off the disabled list earlier in the day.
+Tyler Duffey (0-1) lost in relief of an ineffective starter Phil Hughes.

+After Peraza's solo homer in the first, Morrison hit a two-run homer as the Twins took a 5-1 lead in the bottom half against Luis Castillo.

-With the Reds trailing 8-4, Votto led off the fifth with his fourth homer.
+With the Reds trailing 8-4, Votto led off the fifth with his fourth homer to start a six-run rally.
 Scott Schebler hit a two-run single and Duffey contributed to his problems with a throwing error.
-In all, Duffey faced six batters, threw 13 pitches, and was charged with five runs.

-"When they put together the six-run inning, it just happened so fast," Molitor said. "(Duffey) goes out there and before you know it, in a limited amount of pitches, they did a lot of damage.
-We couldn't slow them down."

-Billy Hamilton hit an RBI triple off Ryan Pressly for a 9-8 lead, then scored on Pressly's wild pitch.
+Billy Hamilton hit an RBI triple for a 9-8 lead, then scored on Ryan Pressly's wild pitch.

 Peraza singled twice and homered off David Hale leading off a four-run ninth for his first career multihomer game.